Bloodmallet/wowtc/docs/character/threat.md

 | Brew | Aura, #12 (id=260843) | (id=739778) [Chi Wave, Chi Burst], specific spells via `No Threat (42)` flag |
 | Prot.
 Warrior | Aura, #4 (id=191018) | (id=261030) [Victory Rush], specific spells via `No Threat (42)` flag |
 | Prot.
 Paladin | Righteous Fury (id=25780) | (id=256092) [Lay on Hands, Flash of Light, Word of Glory, Arcing Light], specific spells via `No Threat (42)` flag |

-### TODO

-- Check whether taunt actually set your threat to the highest value in the table rather than the value of the target currently tanking, the distinction being that you can be the current target and not be the highest on the table